Advisory — OpenAI Enterprise Licensing

 Maintain Credible Multi-Vendor Optionality

 Your strongest negotiation lever is a credible alternative.
-Maintain active evaluations of Azure OpenAI (which offers the same models under a different contractual framework with formal SLAs), Anthropic Claude, Google Gemini, and open-source models for appropriate use cases.
+Maintain active evaluations of Azure OpenAI (same models, different contractual framework with formal SLAs), Anthropic Claude, Google Gemini, and open-source models.
 Design your AI integrations with abstraction layers that allow model substitution without full re-engineering.
-Let OpenAI's sales team know — without threatening — that you are evaluating alternatives and that your commitment depends on the commercial terms offered.
-This competitive tension is your most effective tool for securing concessions.
+Let OpenAI's sales team know, without threatening, that you are evaluating alternatives and that your commitment depends on the commercial terms offered.

 Internal Governance and Compliance Readiness

-Establish formal AI governance policies now — defining acceptable use cases, data classification rules for AI interactions, human oversight requirements for high-stakes outputs, and incident response procedures.
+Establish formal AI governance policies now.
+Define acceptable use cases, data classification rules for AI interactions, human oversight requirements for high-stakes outputs, and incident response procedures.
 Train staff on data handling protocols so that no one inadvertently uploads sensitive information.
-These internal controls serve a dual purpose: they protect your organisation regardless of vendor terms, and they demonstrate compliance maturity that strengthens your negotiation position.
 When OpenAI's future contracts impose mandatory governance requirements, you will already be compliant rather than scrambling to implement controls under pressure.

 Technical Architecture for Vendor Independence